frederic-perez/AmE-dictionary/data/dictionary.md

 __flare-up__ _v_ :four::hammer: (flare up, flare-ups)
 __flare<sup>1</sup>__ _n_ :two::hammer: _He took an emergency flare from the glove box._ _Flares fitted to aircraft._
 __flare<sup>2</sup>__ _v_ :three::hammer: _The injury flared._ _The rising quickly flared and was soon suppressed._
+__flash mob__ _n_ A large group of people who gather in a predetermined place to perform some brief action and then disperse.
 __flash point__ _n_ :three: The point at which eruption into significant action, creation, or violence occurs. _The latest flaash point is over the president’s push to reduce caaarbon pollution._
 __flash rust__ _n_ The very rapid onset of rust on a metal substrate.
 __flash-bang__ _n_ :three::hammer: _The SWAT team broke down doors and detonated flash-bangs._